Documentation

 From here, you can edit any metadata.
 You can also edit the codelist.

-Note: OPCS-4 and dm+d codelists can not currently be created using the form described above.
+Note: OPCS-4 codelists can not currently be created using the form described above.

 — where {ACCOUNT}